Georgetown Law Open on Time

-S.J.D. candidates will:
+S.J.D. students will:

-Submit a dissertation that is accepted by the candidate's dissertation committee and complete an oral defense of the dissertation.
+Submit a dissertation that is accepted by the student's dissertation committee and complete an oral defense of the dissertation.
 The dissertation must make an original and substantial contribution to legal scholarship by raising, expanding upon or answering an important question and exercising independent critical ability in making the argument.